Vicente-III-H/carciofo-web-blocker/README.md

 # Carciofo Web Blocker
-A simple web blocker that works right out of the box.

-## About
 Carciofo Web Blocker is a Chrome extension that denies user access to certain websites defined by blocklists.
-No sign-ups, no overwhelming configurations; just a simple and modern-looking extension that does what it is meant to do - block websites!

 ![Website blocked by Carciofo extension](example-images/block-example.png)